synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 			window[message.funcname].apply(window, message.args);
 ```

-**NOTE** - unlike the SNAP Connect “you must state what is to be callable” model, with the above code any Javascript function in your web interface is potentially callable over the web socket.
+**NOTE** - unlike the SNAP Connect "you must state what is to be callable" model, with the above code any Javascript function in your web interface is potentially callable over the web socket.
 If you wanted to institute some sort of restrictions, the above spot in the code is where you would do so.

 ```js
 		} catch (err) {